HJEC/r-pi-application/index.md

    If images or other key elements are dynamically added or lazily loaded via JavaScript, it can hurt LCP scores.
 Resources loaded externally are prime candidates for `rel="preload"` to help the browser prioritize them early.

 5. **Leveraging a Content Delivery Network (CDN):**
    Using a CDN helps distribute content globally, reducing latency and speeding up resource delivery.
-I assume this is already in place, but it’s worth confirming.
+I assume this is already in place, but it's worth confirming.

 ## 2. GDPR & Security 🔐

-WORK IN PROGRESS (Please check again later, I'm still updating this page!)
+For this task I used the  [EDPB Website auditing tool](https://www.edpb.europa.eu/our-work-tools/our-documents/support-pool-expert-projects/edpb-website-auditing-tool_en),

+In the spirit of full transparency, GDPR is a topic that I am very familiar with from my last position so I understand how crucial it is to be on the right side of these changes in digital privacy law.
+I also understand that every region, including the UK has a different take on GDPR as well as how costly & time consuming it is to adhere to new regulations thus why a lot of websites aren't always quick to adopt new changes.

+That being said, I personally think that protecting the rights & privacy of users is the most paramount of issues and any infraction on them should have the highest priority in order to avoid expensive legal fines!

+### Sending Analytics Requests Before Consent

 ## 3. SEO 🔎 🕸️